Normal defecation can be any brown, that is, from the lightest to the darkest shade.

 Consumption of the parasite Giardia lamblia causes an intestinal infection known as Giardiasis.
 It can be transferred from animals or from one human being to another.
 It can also infect a person who drinks or swims in water that has been contaminated by the parasite or who comes into contact with the feces of infected people.

-This is an autoimmune disorder in which the tissues of the small intestine are attacked by the body’s own immune system.
-This is a response to the consumption of foods such as barley, rye, wheat, etc. containing gluten.
+This is an autoimmune disorder in which the tissues of the small intestine are attacked by the body’s immune system.
+This is a response to consuming barley, rye, wheat, etc., containing gluten.
 This disease can be genetically transferred.

-It is a condition in which bilirubin levels are very high during certain periods.
+It is a condition in which bilirubin levels are very high during specific periods.
 They are characterized by mild jaundice and can also cause yellow diarrhea.

 The type of food eaten affects the stool passed.
-Eating too many foods like carrots, sweet potatoes, squash, squash, etc. can cause yellow diarrhea.
+Eating too many carrots, sweet potatoes, squash, squash, etc., can cause yellow diarrhea.